This document is also available in this non-normative format: diff to previous version

 object, which is either an absolute IRI

-or blank node identifier.@id
+or blank node identifier.@id whose value is

-set to subject.rdf:type
+set to subject.rdf:type, and object

 is an IRI or blank node identifier,